walsonFerrao/myportfolio/README.md

 # Portfolio Website

-My personal portfolio website built with Gatsby, styled components, and Framer Motion.
+My personal portfolio website built with React, styled components, and Framer Motion.

 ## Tools and technologies used